eldhothomas/Labcorp/Readme.md

 gradlew bootRun  - Spin up the application in a Tomcat server.

-gradlew bootJar - Create a FAT JAR in C:\Temp\Builds\charter\libs directory.
+gradlew bootJar - Create a FAT JAR in C:\Temp\Builds\labcorp\libs directory.
 >This JAR will have embedded app server

 ## application.yml